WebOrigami/docs/src/content/language/@debug.md

 http://localhost:5000/!@svg
 ```

-to obtain an SVG diagram rooted at that point in the graph.
+to obtain an SVG diagram rooted at that point in the tree.